 I used toasted sesame seeds from the Asian market.
 Use more or less Sriracha Sauce (affiliate link) to taste; I used 3 T, which I thought was pretty spicy but just right.

 This recipe adapted from Sriracha Turkey Meatballs at Life’s Ambrosia.

 Amount Per Serving: Calories: 439Total Fat: 27gSaturated Fat: 6.8gTrans Fat: 0gUnsaturated Fat: 16.3gCholesterol: 181mgSodium: 925mgCarbohydrates: 12gFiber: 1.4gSugar: 2.7gProtein: 38g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you use lean ground turkey and 100% whole wheat breadcrumbs, these meatballs are a good choice for phase 2 or 3 of the South Beach Diet.
-If made with almond meal you can eat them for Phase One or other low-carb diets.
-(If you’re looking for low-carb turkey meatballs, I recommend these Phase One Turkey Meatballs with Romano Cheese and Herbs
+If you use lean ground turkey and 100% whole wheat breadcrumbs, these Sriracha Turkey Meatballs are a good choice for phase 2 or 3 of the original South Beach Diet.
+If made with Hemp Seeds (affiliate link) you can eat them for South Beach Phase One or other low-carb diets.

 Find More Recipes Like This One: